nubificus/urunc/docs/developer-guide/governance.md

   participation, and there is a clear path up the contributor ladder into leadership positions.

-## Developers
+## Roles

-For `urunc` developers, there are several roles relevant to project
+There are several roles relevant to `urunc`'s governance:
-governance:

 ### Contributor

-A Contributor to `urunc` is someone who has had code merged within the last 12 months.
-Contributors have read only access to the `urunc` repos on GitHub.
+A Contributor to `urunc` is someone who has contributed to the project (e.g. code, docs, CI) within the last 12 months.
+Contributors have read only access to the urunc repositories on GitHub.

 ### Maintainer

-`urunc` Maintainers (as defined by the [urunc Maintainers team](https://github.com/orgs/urunc-dev/teams/maintainers)) have the ability to merge code into the `urunc` project.
-Maintainers are active Contributors and participants in the project.
-In order to become a Maintainer, you must be nominated by an established Committer and approved by quorum of the active Maintainers.
-Maintainers have write access to the `urunc` repos on GitHub, which gives the ability to approve PRs, trigger the CI and merge PRs.
+`urunc` Maintainers (as defined by the [urunc Maintainers team](https://github.com/orgs/urunc-dev/teams/maintainers)) have write access to the `urunc` repository on GitHub, which gives the ability to approve / merge / close PRs, trigger the CI and manage / classify project issues.
+All pull requests require review by a maintainer other than the one submitting it.
-Maintainers collectively manage the project's resources and contributors.
+"Large" changes are encouraged to gather consensus from multiple maintainers and interested community members.
+Maintainers are active Contributors and participants in the project, collectively managing the project's resources and contributors.

 This privilege is granted with some expectation of responsibility: maintainers are people who care about `urunc` and want to help it grow and improve.
 A